-2023 has been the final year of Simavi's support to Perfect Fit.
-During 2023, the focus was on supporting Perfect Fit to become financially independent and on the sustainability of their social enterprise.
-An exit strategy was developed and implemented.
-During 2023, impact advisory services were provided to Perfect Fit aiming to have a strong business plan, a good financial projection and increased capacity to approach future donors and investors.
-Additional funding was provided to Perfect Fit to do fundraising activities by, for example, participating in demo days of FemTech Lab in London and network meetings in Jakarta.
-By the end of Simavi's support at the end of September 2023, Perfect Fit secured US 80,000 (EUR 73,125) in investment and expanded their network to include 50 investors across Southeast Asia.
-Also, at the time Perfect Fit was in discussion with three impact investment firms to meet their fundraising goal of US 120,000 (EUR 109,698), which would enable them to scale up their efforts and deepen the community impact.
+rt to Perfect Fit.
+During 2023, the focus was on supporting and on the sustainability of their social enterprise.
+An exit Iring 2023, impact advisory services were provided to Perfect bod financial projection and increased capacity to approach ng was provided to Perfect Fit to do fundraising activities by, for ech Lab in London and network meetings in Jakarta.
+By the end 023, Perfect Fit secured US 80,000 (EUR 73,125) in investment estors across Southeast Asia.
+Also, at the time Perfect Fit was ns to meet their fundraising goal of US 120,000 (EUR 109,698), orts and deepen the community impact.